They say that everything is bigger in Texas, and with QuoteWizard’s help, that can include your insurance savings.

-Last year, 247,646 people used QuoteWizard to get an auto insurance quotes comparison from multiple companies and find the cheapest rates in Texas.
+Last year, 247,646 people used QuoteWizard to get an auto insurance quotes comparison in Texas from multiple companies and find the cheapest rates.

 These are the 10 most common vehicles owned by Texas drivers requesting car insurance quotes through QuoteWizard in the past year.

 This is our list of the 10 most common car insurance companies reported by QuoteWizard users living in the state of Texas last year.
 Out of the 247,646 Texas drivers that used QuoteWizard to request insurance quotes, 28,644 had no car insurance.

 If you drive a vehicle registered in Texas, you must maintain a minimum level of insurance coverage of 30/60/25.
 This means that you must have a policy with at least the following:

 Any time you drive in Texas, you must be prepared to show your car insurance identification card to law enforcement upon request.
 You'll get this identification card from your car insurance company when you buy a policy.
 The card must include all of the following:

 Failure to show proof of insurance at an accident or traffic stop may result in a fine of up to $350.
 In addition, a surcharge of $250 will be added to your annual driver’s license fee for each of the next three years.
 You may also have your license and registration suspended until you're able to show proof of insurance